 Dyal Singh Public Library

 Initially established in Lahore, DSPL was moved to our very own city by the Dyal Singh Trust Society.
 The library has a collection of 40,000 books, in the subject areas of literature, social sciences and the liberal arts.
 It subscribes to 100 different magazines and 32 different newspapers, so you can get your daily dose of culture and current affairs.
 The library also has audio and video equipment for those who need them.
+They also have an online library.

 Dr. BC Roy Children’s Reading Room and Library